 Rocky Mountain outpost for new hospitality brand

 Trailborn: Rocky Mountains marks the brand launch of hospitality group, Trailborn, committed to design-forward hotels for adventurous types.
 The project spans across two hotel properties in Estes Park, Colorado at the gateway of Rocky Mountain National Park.
 Work included design of entry gardens, exterior public spaces, and two pool renovations, as well the design and construction of close to 100 pieces of furniture, largely built from ponderosa pines downed during demolition.
+In collaboration with our friends at Electric Bowery.

 Photos by Christian Harder